 About Silo Center Preschool

 The Silo Center Preschool is the realization of a dream New Hope Church had to create a community hub offering resources, training and support to help people reach their God-given potential.
-The church began in the spring of 1992 with a core group of 19 adults, and has developed into a thriving, growing church in the South County area with a regular weekend attendance of over 1,200.
+The church began in the spring of 1992 with a core group of 19 adults, and has developed into a thriving, growing church in the South County area.
 The opening of this awesome preschool in 2008 for children 2 ½ - 5, was just the first step in establishing the community hub.
 In a secure, fresh environment with plentiful resources, our qualified teachers use developmentally appropriate planning to engage your child in the thrill of discovery.

 Silo Center Preschool admits students of any race or religion.